-Stomach ulcers, or peptic ulcers, are sores in the lining of the stomach or top part of the small intestine that can cause pain.
-This unpleasant sensation often occurs in the upper part of the abdomen.
+Stomach ulcers, or peptic ulcers, are sores in the lining of the stomach or the top part of the small intestine.
+Stomach ulcer pain often occurs in the upper part of the abdomen.

 Experts estimate that peptic ulcers affect around